-The program enables practitioners to learn from medication incidents, and better understand why they happen and how they can be prevented.
-Utilizing both a preventative approach through proactive reviews of work processes to identify areas of risk and retrospective reviews of specific medication incidents, pharmacy professionals will be able to identify learnings that will help prevent incidents and enhance patient safety.
+By asking pharmacists to anonymously report medication incidents and “good catches,” the program enables practitioners to learn from medication events, better understand why they happened, and how they can be prevented.
+Through proactive reviews of work processes to identify areas of risk and retrospective reviews of specific medication events, pharmacy professionals are better equipped to prevent incidents and enhance patient safety.

 The AIMS Program:

-- Requires shared accountability between pharmacies, for the systems they design and how they support staff; and pharmacy professionals, for how they manage medication incidents;
+- Encourages shared accountability between pharmacies and pharmacy professionals for the systems they design, how they support staff, and how they manage medication incidents

-- Emphasizes learning and accountability, through a safety culture where individuals are comfortable bringing forward medication incidents without fear of punitive outcomes; and
+- Emphasizes learning and accountability through a safety culture where individuals are comfortable bringing forward medication incidents without fear of punitive outcomes

-- Enables sharing of lessons learned from medication incidents through reporting, resulting in ongoing process improvements to minimize errors and maximize health outcomes.
+- Enables knowledge sharing on lessons learned, which results in ongoing process improvements to minimize errors and maximize health outcomes.